Power Generation Project

 Public Presentations

-In addition to over 20 presentations to local community groups, KPUB hosted two Power Hour events to engage with our customers on this topic on Thursday, August 1, 2024, 9 a.m.-10 a.m. & Thursday, August 8, 2024, 5:30-6:30 p.m..
-The presentations were hosted in the KPUB Boardroom.
+In addition to hosting more than 20 presentations for local community groups, KPUB also held two Power Hour events to engage with our customers on this important topic in August 2024.
+Both events were held in the KPUB Boardroom.

-If you were unable to attend, we recorded the presentations for public viewing.
-Click here to view it!
+If you were unable to attend, the presentation was recorded and is available for public viewing.

 Additionally, if you are part of a local civic organization and would like to have KPUB give a presentation at an upcoming meeting, please click here to email us.